Momordica charantia: Pakistan

+Indonesia

 In Indonesian cuisine, bitter melon, known as pare in Javanese and Indonesian (also paria), is prepared in various dishes, such as gado-gado, and also stir-fried, cooked in coconut milk, or steamed.
-In Christian areas in Eastern Indonesia it is cooked with pork and chile, the sweetness of the pork balancing against the bitterness of the vegetable.
+In Christian areas in Eastern Indonesia it is cooked with pork and chili, the sweetness of the pork balancing against the bitterness of the vegetable.

+Vietnam

 In Vietnamese cuisine, raw bitter melon slices known as mướp đắng or khổ qua in Vietnamese, eaten with dried meat floss and bitter melon soup with shrimp, are common dishes.
 Bitter melons stuffed with ground pork are commonly served as a summer soup in the south.
 It is also used as the main ingredient of stewed bitter melon.
 This dish is usually cooked for the Tết holiday, where its "bitter" name is taken as a reminder of the bitter living conditions experienced in the past.

+Thailand

 In Thai cuisine, the Chinese variety of green bitter melon, mara (มะระ) in Thai, is prepared stuffed with minced pork and garlic, in a clear broth.
-It is also served sliced, stir-fried with garlic and fish sauce until just tender.
+It is also served sliced and stir-fried with garlic and fish sauce until just tender.
 Varieties found in Thailand range from large fruit to small fruit.
-The smallest fruit variety (mara khii nok) is generally not cultivated, but is occasionally found in the wild and is considered the most nutritious variety.
+The smallest fruit variety (mara khii nok) is generally not cultivated but is occasionally found in the wild.

+Philippines

-In the cuisine of the Philippines, bitter melon, known as ampalaya in Tagalog and parya in Ilokano, may be stir-fried with ground beef and oyster sauce, or with eggs and diced tomato.
+In the cuisine of the Philippines, bitter melon, known as Ampalaya in Filipino and Paria in Ilokano, may be stir-fried with ground beef and oyster sauce, or with eggs and diced tomato.
 The dish pinakbet, popular in the Ilocos region of Luzon, consists mainly of bitter melons, eggplant, okra, string beans, tomatoes, lima beans, and other various regional vegetables all stewed together with a little bagoong-based stock.

+The name of the fruit is rooted in the bitterness of its taste, (Filipino: Ampait) which means bitter.
+In pre-colonial Spanish in Ilocandia, the name is locally translated to Amparia and Ampalaya in the Filipino language.

+Trinidad and Tobago

 In Trinidad and Tobago, bitter melons, known as caraille or carilley, are usually sautéed with onion, garlic, and scotch bonnet pepper until almost crisp.

+Africa

 In Mauritius, bitter melons are known as margose or margoze.

-Traditional medicinal uses

-Bitter melon has been used in various Asian and African herbal medicine systems for a long time.
-In Turkey, it has been used as a folk remedy for a variety of ailments, particularly stomach complaints.
-In the traditional medicine of India, different parts of the plant are used as claimed treatments for diabetes (particularly polypeptide-p, an insulin analogue), and as a stomachic, laxative, antibilious, emetic, anthelmintic agent, for the treatment of cough, respiratory diseases, skin diseases, wounds, ulcer, gout, and rheumatism.